Phantom Doctrine

-Phantom Doctrine is a strategic turn-based espionage thriller game developed by Polish studio CreativeForge Games and published by Good Shepherd Entertainment in 2018.
-The game is inspired by classic spy films and conspiracy theories.
+Phantom Doctrine is a turn-based strategy video game developed by Polish studio CreativeForge Games and published by Good Shepherd Entertainment in 2018.
+It is inspired by classic spy films and conspiracy theories.

 Plot

 Set in 1983, Phantom Doctrine takes place in an alternative Cold War where brainwashing is a real danger and secret organizations control the world.
 The player-character is a former agent of the CIA, KGB or Mossad who learns of a global conspiracy called "The Beholder Initiative".

 Beholder is working on "Project Iceberg", a plot to achieve world domination.
 Project Iceberg will use computers to decrypt and alter government communications in real time, making societal manipulation effortless.
 The player-character forms a team called "The Cabal" in order to fight Beholder.
 The Cabal recruits members, pursues leads and foils various Beholder projects, while being hunted by Beholder in turn.

 Eventually, the Cabal allies with a Beholder turncoat codenamed "Cardinal", who informs them that Project Iceberg is almost ready to begin.
 The Cabal discovers Project Iceberg's headquarters in Grenada.
 Cardinal manipulates US President Reagan into invading the island in order to occupy Beholder's army.
 The Cabal infiltrates and destroys the Iceberg HQ, killing the leader of Beholder in the process.
 However, an epilogue reveals that many of Beholder's desires continued to come true (such as the fall of the Soviet Union), raising questions as to whether the organization is actually gone.

 The Extended Campaign reveals that Beholder is a splinter group of "the Komplex", a larger conspiracy based around fuelling military–industrial complexes.
 The Komplex covertly helped the Cabal to destroy Project Iceberg.
 Additionally, Tai-Pan, a minor villain from earlier in the story, is revealed to have seized control of the Beholder remnants and reconciled them with the Komplex.
 The final mission, set in 1991, consists of tracking down and killing Tai-Pan.
 However, the Komplex remains active.